aaugustin/mtefd/multiple-template-engines.rst

 Settings
 ~~~~~~~~

-As a reminder, here's what the configuration for a Jinja2 backend looks like:
+Here's the default configuration for the Jinja2 backend:

 .. code:: python

-    TEMPLATES = {
+    TEMPLATES = [
-        'jinja2': {
+        {
             'BACKEND': 'django.template.backends.jinja2.Jinja2',
+            'NAME': 'jinja2'
             'DIRS': [],
             'APP_DIRS': True,
             'OPTIONS': {
-                # ...
+                'environment': 'jinja2.Environment',
             },
         },
-    }
+    ]

 The main option is ``'environment'``.
 It's a dotted Python path to a callable
 returning a Jinja2 environment.
 It defaults to ``'jinja2.Environment'``.